linode/docs/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/index.md

 "terraform apply" is subsequently run.
 {{</ output >}}

-1. Similar to `terraform plan`, the above command checks your infrastructure before doing any change.
-To perform the deletion, run:
+1. Similar to `terraform plan`, the above command checks your infrastructure before performing any changes.
+To destroy the Linodes, run:

         terraform destroy